Periorbital puffiness: Prevention

+Elevating the head while sleeping can prevent the gravitational redistribution of fluid that is associated with eye swelling.

+Treatment

 For someone predisposed to eye puffiness, changes to diet and lifestyle (under the supervision of a physician) may be required to reduce the possibility of swelling.

 A cold compress near the eye can act as a short-term remedy as cold temperature constricts blood vessels, preventing the flow of fluid into tissues and diminishing puffiness in the process.

-Live Yeast Cell Derivative (LYCD) may be effective.